npc-engine/npc-engine/README.md

 The easiest way to get started is to use NPC Engine through the [Unity integration](https://assetstore.unity.com/packages/tools/ai/npc-engine-208498)

-You can also use it via ZMQ library.
+You can also use it directly through ZMQ.
 See [Documentation](https://npc-engine.com/stable/inference_engine/running_server/) for more details.

 ## Roadmap